From E-Learning Faculty Modules

 Kansas State University has successfully provided distance courses and degrees to nontraditional learners for many years and has received positive recognition through awards from prestigious national organizations.
 Many of these awards went to outstanding faculty members who paved the way in online teaching.
 While some faculty members have designed award winning courses, others are asking how to approach a higher level of quality in their own courses.

 As the importance, visibility and continuing growth of online instruction continues to emerge, Kansas State University, like other universities, has attempted to define quality in online courses by initially developing a quality checklist back in 2008.
 Since then, the checklist has evolved into a rubric.
-The 2016 K-State E-Learning Quality Rubric or 2016 K-State E-Learning Quality Rubric (pdf) is available for use in reviewing/scoring an online course.
+The K-State Rubric for Quality E-Learning (.docx) or K-State Rubric for Quality E-Learning (pdf) is available for use in reviewing/scoring an online course.
 The robust checklist and rubric are based on other well accepted checklists used by other universities and incorporates conventional best practices in online instruction.

 Faculty, administrators, and instructional designers located across the K-State campuses participated in the development of the checklist.
 The instructional designers are prepared to work with faculty members who use this tool.
 This section of the wiki currently contains the checklist and will house suggestions, examples and other helpful information now in the development stage.